 The "Celebrating 50 Years of CASA" video offers an overview of the program and it's history at the American University in Cairo (AUC):

 Please Note: Our goal is to send Fellows to both program locations; however, this will depend on the security and funding situations.
 For now, we encourage everyone who is interested in the program, to apply.
+A video of the Amman program can be found on the CASA I Program page.

 Applicants to the various CASA programs must be U.S. citizens or permanent residents and should have a minimum of 3 years of formal instruction in Arabic prior to joining CASA.